corinnebosley/cube_browser/doc/index.rst

    This could be useful if you have a specific combination of plots which you use frequently and repeatedly.

    `Click here <../lib/cube_browser/explorer.py>`_ to see the source code for the Explorer we have provided.

+   `Click here to see how our fancy new mybinder links work <http://mybinder.org/repo/corinnebosley/cube_browser/doc/browsing_cubes/explore.ipynb>`_

 Installation
 ____________